The Day of the Lord: New Testament usage

 This promise is also picked up in the New Testament, when Joel 2:28-32 is quoted in Acts 2:17-21.
 The phrase is also used in 1 Thessalonians 5:2 which speaks about the day of the Lord coming suddenly.

 The phrase alludes to a judgment for eternal rewards in where it says "we are your rejoicing, even as ye also are ours in the day of the Lord Jesus".

 The Book of Revelation describes the day of the Lord as an apocalyptic time of God's almighty wrath, which comes upon those who are deemed wicked.
-The text pictures every man hiding in the rocks of the mountains during a major earthquake to attempt to hide from God's wrath, while celestial phenomena turn the moon blood red and the sun dark.
+The text pictures every man hiding in the rocks of the mountains during a major earthquake in an attempt to hide from God's wrath, while celestial phenomena turn the moon blood red and the sun dark.
 These celestial phenomena are also mentioned in Joel 2:31, which foretells the same precise order of events mentioned in Revelation: The moon turns blood red and the sun turns dark before the great day of the Lord.
 Matthew 24:29-31 mentions the same event, yet it places the celestial phenomenon as occurring after the "tribulation of those days".
 According to these passages, it then seems that the day of the Lord is an event closely tied with the coming of the Messiah to judge the world.

 2 Peter 3:8-10 reads ^{8}But, beloved, do not forget this one thing, that with the Lord one day [is] as a thousand years, and a thousand years as one day. ^{9}The Lord is not slack concerning [His] promise, as some count slackness, but is long suffering toward us, not willing that any should perish but that all should come to repentance. ^{10}But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be burned up.